 The National Institute of Mental Health conducted a study listing the seven major disorders associated with dual diagnosis and how much each one increases an individual’s risk for substance abuse.

 Panic disorder 4.3%

 Major depressive episode 4.1%

 Which problem develops first is unclear.
 More often than not, it is the psychiatric problem that appears first.
-For example, in a situation where someone is dealing with an antisocial personality disorder, they may attempt to feel calmer or more cheery by drinking of using drugs.
+For example, in a situation where someone is dealing with an antisocial personality disorder, they may attempt to feel calmer or more cheery by drinking or using drugs.
 This is known as self-medication.
-As a result, this may lead to physical or psychological dependency.
+As a result, this may lead to physical or psychological dependence.
 In cases where alcohol or drug dependency is the primary condition, episodes of fits of rage, depression or suicide attempts may develop as a result.